toybox-rs/ToyboxAgents/README.md

 `pip -r REQUIREMENTS.txt`

-You will also want to try to install `ujson`:
+We recommend you to try to install `ujson`:

 `pip install ujson`

+We have observed installation issues on OSX Catalina; if you get a linker error for `ujson` library, you can try running with the `CFLAGS` argument:

+`CFLAGS=-stdlib=libc++ pip install ujson`

-We have observed installation issues on OSX Catalina.
-If you cannot install the `ujson` library, the code will default back to the existing `json` library.
+If this does not work, the code will simply default back to the existing `json` library.

 ## Generating data